 The first notable story with the Germans as potential invaders was Erskine Childers’ The Riddle of the Sands.

-The Riddle of the Sands is the story of an amateur British sailor on a yachting holiday in the Baltic who stumbles upon a German invasion plan masterminded by a renegade Englishman.
-It is also the only spy novel of the period with any enduring literary merit.
+The Riddle of the Sands is the story of an amateur British sailor on a yachting holiday in the Baltic, who stumbles upon a German invasion plan masterminded by a renegade Englishman.
+It’s also the only spy novel of the period with any enduring literary merit.

 The Riddle of the Sands is not entirely an invasion scare novel, it’s also a sailing adventure, but it presents itself as non-fiction and as a warning.
 That set the tone for Le Queux’s next great venture: a rehashed version of The Great War in England in 1897 featuring new and topical invaders.